 All dollars will be held at the Hartford Foundation for Public Giving until they are awarded as grants.

-Be a part of the Greater Together Community Funds
+Stay Informed About the Greater Together Community Funds

 Video: The Inspiration for the Greater Together Community Funds